CADRE: Dynamic Catching via Implicit Contact Descriptors and Task-Appropriate Recovery Affordances: Experiments

 \subsubsection{Experiment Setup}

-To enable deployment in the real world, we distill an open-loop policy from the closed-loop RL policy.
-Closed-loop execution of a highly dynamic manipulation policy is particularly challenging on a hardware system because of (1) Latency: Our system exhibits approximately 50 ms of latency between sending control commands and receiving the corresponding observation update.
-Such millisecond latency is usually negligible in many quasi-static tasks, but will lead to instability in our highly dynamic tasks; and (2) Occlusion: When the robot attempts to catch the screwdriver, its fingers will often block the mocap markers, causing loss of object state information.

-To distill the open-loop policy, we collect 10,000 successful rollouts from the closed-loop policy in simulation, with 55 randomly sampled objects.
-We train a supervised open-loop policy that takes the initial observation as input and outputs a sequence of actions for the entire trajectory.
-We use a transformer decoder architecture for the policy.

-One of the main challenges in the hardware experiment is resetting the system to a state where the screwdriver is about to fall.
+Consistently resetting to a pre-fall initial state is challenging.
 As the error detection is not the focus of this work, we manually create such a falling scenario: we first manually position the screwdriver so that the robot can grasp it.
 To initiate the drop, we command the robot to open its hand for a short, fixed duration.
+In our experiment, this drop duration is set to be 0.17 seconds.
+Note that the screwdriver falls to a horizontal resting position in approximately 0.4 seconds, after which it becomes irrecoverable.
 The recovery policy is then triggered.
 To eliminate bias from manually setting the screwdriver's initial pose, we anonymize the methods during each trial: the method under evaluation is randomly selected and not revealed to the experimenter until the end of this trial.

-In our experiments, we use a real screwdriver but add friction tape, as its material—optimized for human grip—does not provide sufficient friction for the robot's fingertip material.
+In our experiments, we use a real screwdriver but add friction tape, as its material—optimized for human grip—does not provide sufficient friction for the robot.\looseness=-1